kanisterio/kanister/examples/etcd/etcd-in-cluster/README.md

 ```

 If you are on OpenShift distribution you dont have to mention all these details you just have mention the etcd endpoint in the secret.
 Or in other
-words if you are on OpenShift the create secret command is going to look like this
+words if you are on OpenShift, the create secret command is going to look like this

 ```
 » oc create secret generic etcd-openshift-etcd --from-literal=endpoints=https://10.0.133.5:2379 --from-literal=key=/etc/kubernetes/pki/etcd/server.key -n openshift-etcd